badass-techie/eShopOnSteroids/README.md

     terraform apply tfplan
     ```

     This step will take approximately 15 minutes.
-You can monitor the progress in the AWS Console.

 5. Configure kubectl to connect to the cluster